 This recipe could go two ways.
 You could make this dish the next time you have guests over for brunch, especially since the mixture could be made and put into the muffin cups in advance.
 Or you could bake a big double batch this weekend and freeze them for those busy weekday mornings.
 If you decide to freeze them with the foil muffin holders still on then you’ll be able to pop them right into the toaster oven.
 Or if you take the muffin holders off before freezing they’ll be microwave ready.
 Either way I do recommend taking them out of the freezer the night before so they can thaw out overnight.
 Whatever you decide to do with this recipe though I don’t think you’ll be disappointed…it’s hard to go wrong with breakfast food!

-- ½ lb cooked and crumbled breakfast sausage or bacon, local or organic recommended
+- ½ lb sausage cooked and crumbled (or bacon)

-- Cut the sandwich bread into half inch squares and evenly distribute them on the bottom of the muffin cups (pictured above).
+Cut the sandwich bread into half inch squares and evenly distribute them on the bottom of the muffin cups (as pictured).

 Enjoy or freeze (in-between sheets of wax paper) for another day!